 The Keyword Difficulty filter includes 6 levels of how difficult it is to rank a page for a specific keyword.
 The higher a keyword's KD score, the harder it would be for a website to rank organically in the Google top 10 for the analyzed keyword.
-Use this filter to quickly sort the keywords that are useful and viable for you.
+Use this filter to quickly sort the useful and viable keywords for you.

 Advanced filters include the ability to filter by keyword (include or exclude), search volume, CPC, Competitive density, and the number of results.

-At any time, you can export your favorite keywords into an excel file, CSV file, CSV Semicolon or PDF.
-Exports make great research for competitive analysis and can be used for a search marketing campaign.
+You can export your favorite keywords at any time into an Excel file, CSV file, CSV Semicolon, or PDF.
+Exports do great research for competitive analysis and can be used for a search marketing campaign.
 In an export, you’ll be able to see each domain’s rankings for the keywords that they compete for.

 If you are exporting selected keywords, you can also clear them from your list after your export is complete.

-In the exported PDF file, you will find Top Opportunities widget and Positions Compare table.
+In the exported PDF file, you will find the Top Opportunities widget and Positions Compare table.

-You can also find Top Opportunities and Positions Compare widgets in My Reports constructor under Domain Analytics/Keyword Gap section.
+You can also find Top Opportunities and Positions Compare widgets in the My Reports constructor under the Domain Analytics/Keyword Gap section.